Dear Class of 2029,

 Location: Homerooms/Villard Room

-Our expectations of sexual and non-sexual relationships are greatly shaped by many outside influences.
-With your orientation homeroom, you will question societal assumptions of what a relationship should be, examine various pressures to alter personal boundaries, and reflect on what makes you most comfortable in new and existing relationships.
-We will take the first step in cultivating pleasurable connections that both honor our various desires and embody compassion for each member of our community.
+Many outside influences greatly shape our expectations of sexual and non-sexual relationships.
+With your orientation homeroom, you will question societal assumptions of what a relationship should be, examine various pressures to alter personal boundaries and reflect on what makes you most comfortable in new and existing relationships.
+We will take the first step in cultivating pleasurable connections that honor our various desires and embody compassion for each community member.
+(Core Event)

 4:00 p.m.–5:00 p.m.: Wellness+ at Vassar